 Where an employee in the early stages of pregnancy is taking regular time off sick how should the employer handle the situation?

 Further, an employee who is off sick during the early stages of her pregnancy will be entitled to be paid statutory sick pay, if she qualifies for it, and, depending on the terms of her contract, contractual sick pay, in the same way as any other employee.
-If the payment of contractual sick pay is discretionary, it would be advisable for the employer to exercise discretion in the employee's favour in order to avoid a potential claim of pregnancy and maternity discrimination.
+If the payment of contractual sick pay is discretionary, it would be advisable for the employer to exercise discretion in the employee's favour in order to avoid a potential claim of sex discrimination.

-The employer should also ensure that the manager of the employee in question is properly briefed and trained in the subject of employees' rights during pregnancy and maternity leave so as to ensure that an employee in this situation is treated with the appropriate degree of respect, courtesy and sympathy.
+The employer should also ensure that the manager of the employee in question is properly briefed and trained in the subject of employees' rights during pregnancy and maternity leave so as to ensure that an employee in this situation is treated with the appropriate degree of respect and courtesy.